All across NJ there are historic black cemeteries, Many in poor condition

 Fisherman Memorial

-Located right next to the Cape May Coast Guard is this memorial to fisherman lost at sea.
-Its got a list of all the fisherman lost in the area since … well since they started keeping track.
+Located next to the Cape May Coast Guard is this memorial to fisherman lost at sea.
+It has a list of all the fisherman lost in the area since … well since they started keeping track.
 Its most prominent feature is the statue of the wife with the kids looking out to sea.

 St Andrew’s Ukraine cemetery